NAB files reference against Ahad Cheema

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: The National Accountability Bureau (NAB), Lahore chapter, on Friday filed a reference against former Director General of Lahore Development Authority (LDA) Ahad Khan Cheema.
+LAHORE: National Accountability Bureau (NAB) Lahore chapter Friday filed a reference against former Director General Lahore Development Authority (LDA) Ahad Khan Cheema.

 NAB investigations further revealed that former LDA head Ahad Cheema took benefits from the Paragon City in terms of land.
 A private transaction revealed that a piece of land was transferred in the name of Cheema and his family members and payments were made by Paragon.
 Not only Cheema but his family members took illegal benefits from their involvement in a public sector scheme.
 During his tenure as DG LDA, the bank accounts of Cheema family grew considerably.